Bladder Cancer Clinical Trial

-Female patients of childbearing/reproductive potential must be willing to use an adequate method of contraception, for the course of the study through 6 months after the last dose of study medication.
+Female patients of childbearing/reproductive potential must be willing to use an adequate method of contraception, for the course of the study through 6 months for females and 3 months for males, respectively, after the last dose of study medication.
 Note: Abstinence is acceptable if this is the usual lifestyle and preferred contraception for the patient

-Male patients of reproductive potential must agree to use an adequate method of contraception, starting with the first dose of study therapy through 120 days after the last dose of study therapy.
-Note: Abstinence is acceptable if this is the usual lifestyle and preferred contraception for the patient.
+Male patients of reproductive potential must agree to use an adequate method of contraception, starting with the first dose of study therapy through 3 months after the last dose of study therapy.
+Note: Abstinence is acceptable if this is the usual lifestyle and preferred contraception for the patient

 Participants who have the ability to understand and the willingness to sign an Institutional Review Board (IRB) approved written informed consent document are eligible OR Participants with impaired decision-making capacity (IDMC) who have a legally authorized representative (LAR) or caregiver are eligible